 Taking pain medication regularly and consistently will help keep your post-surgery pain under control.
 Try to avoid missed doses which can sometimes lead to painful flare-ups.

 For complete support at every step of the oral surgery and recovery process, contact Sunrise Dental today.
-You can book your appointment over the phone by speaking with a friendly team member or by using the online tool.
+You can book your appointment over the phone by speaking with a friendly team member.